BNWEIN/SophosPartnerCustomerIDs/README.md

 # SophosPartnerCustomerIDs
-Connects to Sophos Central Partner to get Tenant IDs

 This script serves an important purpose: in the event that a user accidentally installs Sophos on a client machine using the wrong installer, it can be difficult to determine which customer tenant the machine has been installed to.